-Management of the Company is not aware of any other matter to be presented for action at the Annual Meeting other than those mentioned in the Notice of Annual Meeting of Shareholders and referred to in this Proxy Statement.
-However, should any other matter requiring a vote of the shareholders arise, the accompanying proxy confers discretionary authority upon the representatives named on the proxy to vote, to the extent permitted by law, in accordance with their best judgment.
+Company management is not aware of any other matter to be presented for action at the Annual Meeting other than those mentioned in the Notice of Annual Meeting of Shareholders and referred to in this Proxy Statement.
+However, if any other matter requiring a vote of the shareholders arises, the accompanying proxy confers discretionary authority on the representatives named on the proxy to vote, to the extent permitted by law, in accordance with their best judgment.